tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow.md

 Implement a pluggable device mechanism which allows to run existing TensorFlow programs on a new device without user changing the code.
 Users only need to install a plugin in a specified directory, and the mechanism is able to discover and plug in the capabilities offered by the plugin.

-This RFC is based on the Modular TensorFlow  [RFC](https://github.com/tensorflow/community/pull/77), which aims to extend the TensorFlow design to plug in capabilities like adding a new device support.
+This RFC is based on the Modular TensorFlow  [RFC](https://github.com/tensorflow/community/pull/77), which aims at extending the TensorFlow design to plug in capabilities like adding a new device support.
 The modular device interface is based on StreamExecutor C API [RFC](https://github.com/tensorflow/community/pull/257).

 ## **Motivation**